Subang Jaya: Governance

+Demographics

+As of 2020, Subang Jaya was populated by 902,086 residents, making it Malaysia's fourth most populous city.
+Subang Jaya which is its core city consists of major towns like Puchong, Seri Kembangan and Seri Serdang.
+Most of the population are Chinese followed by Malays, Indians and others.

 Commerce

-Subang Parade, Empire Subang, Sunway Pyramid, and SS15 Courtyard are the main shopping attractions around the areas of the Subang Jaya city centre.
+Subang Parade, Empire Subang, Sunway Pyramid, Aeon Big Subang and SS15 Courtyard are the main shopping attractions around the areas of the Subang Jaya city centre.
 In the adjacent township of Bandar Sunway, there is Sunway Lagoon, an amusement water theme park which is a tourist landmark across the nation.
 The commercial district of SS15 serves as Subang Jaya's central entertainment and business area.
 Within the area, there is also an abundance of international F&B outlets, cafes, dining restaurants, boutique outlets and banks.
 There are plenty of high-rise office buildings and serviced residences surrounding the area as well.

 In USJ, there are shopping malls such as Da Men, Main Place, One City, The Summit, The 19 USJ City Mall, Giant USJ and Mydin USJ to provide more shopping options.
 The main commercial hub of the USJ township is USJ Taipan which is a bustling business area.
 There are many small-scale commercial areas scattering around the neighbourhoods of USJ to provide amenities and conveniences as well.

 Recreation

-The most renowned and largest recreation park in Subang Jaya is the Subang Ria Park, situated nearby the Sime Darby Medical Centre in SS12.
+The largest recreation park in Subang Jaya is the Subang Ria Park, situated nearby the Sime Darby Medical Centre in SS12.
 During its heyday in the 1990s, the park was a boating place with tennis court, paintball and go-karting arenas.
 As of 2015, it was a park mainly used for jogging activities, with a deterioration in the condition of other resources in the park after a number of years of neglect.
-For an urban park experience, there is Tropicana Metropark which contains a 9.2 acre central park with features like a man-made lake with a bio-filtration system to prevent mosquito breeding, a pedestrian promenade and a food-and-beverage strip for alfresco indulgence.
+Recently in 2023, Subang Ria Park has been upgraded with better facilities.
+For an urban park experience, there is Tropicana Metropark which contains a 9.2 acre central park with features like a human-made lake with a bio-filtration system to prevent mosquito breeding, a pedestrian promenade and a food-and-beverage strip for alfresco indulgence.

-The MBSJ Stadium in USJ 5 comprises a large football turf and an athletic running field.
-Hypermedia library, petting zoo and art gallery can be found at Kompleks 3C MPSJ in SS13.
-There are many indoor soccer centres, squash, tennis and badminton courts in Subang Jaya.
-Golf clubs include the Subang Racquet and Golf Club, Subang National Golf Club Glenmarie Golf & Country Club and Saujana Golf and Country Club.

 Economy

-Subang Jaya is renowned as a light industrial hub in the Klang Valley.
-The main industrial areas in the city are Subang Industrial Park SS13, Sime UEP Industrial Park, Subang Hi-Tech Industrial Park and USJ 1 through USJ 8, involving in both light and heavy industry.

-The Malaysia headquarters of Proton Holdings, the Centre of Excellence; Lotus Cars, Faber-Castell and many other major international companies are located in Sime UEP Industrial Park.
+The Malaysia headquarters of Proton Holdings, the Centre of Excellence; Lotus Cars, Faber-Castell and other major international companies are located in Sime UEP Industrial Park.

 Education

-Subang Jaya is well known as a higher-education hub, comprising many large international private colleges and universities.
+Subang Jaya is the site of many large international private colleges and universities.
 It also consists of over 30 primary and secondary schools including local, private and international.